 - The police must try to contact your parent, guardian or carer if you're under 18 and have been arrested.

-- You can't be subjected to an interrogation or investigation until an 'appropriate adult' is present to represent your interests - this can be your parent or guardian, another family member or friend aged 18 or over, a social worker.
+- You can't be subjected to an interrogation or investigation until an 'appropriate adult' is present to represent your interests - this can be your parent or guardian, another family member, social worker, or friend aged 18 or over.

 Aboriginal and Torres Strait Islanders

 If you identify as an Aboriginal or Torres Strait Islander (ATSI), you should be provided with a copy of the printed information from the Aboriginal Legal Rights Movement (ALRM).
 The police will notify the ALRM that you have been arrested.
-An Aboriginal field officer can help ATSI prisoners:
+An Aboriginal field officer can help ATSI prisoners to:

 - initiate arrangements for bail or legal assistance and notify friends or relatives

 - arrange for an interpreter to be present during investigation or court proceedings.